TUM-NLP/llms-limited-resources2025/README.md

 To check whether your submissions are correctly taken into account by the system, OCELoT displays some automatic metrics: BLEU and chrF for MT and accuracy for QA (except for CS-UK MT).
 Please note that **these leaderboards are not the final ones**; we will provide the final ranking shortly after the submissions phase is closed.

+## Results
+The results for the primary submissions are available in the `results.md` file.
+More results will be uploaded soon (e.g., for the other submissions).

 ## Contact / Organisers
 Please join our Google group for further information: https://groups.google.com/g/slavic-llms-mt2025.